Fitness Approximation through Machine Learning: Proposed Method

 \subsection{Sampling strategy}

+Training the ML model on the initial population only is insufficient for performing high-quality approximations: the model needs to be updated throughout the evolutionary process.
+This can be done by selecting sample individuals and computing their true fitness score during different stages of the evolutionary run (individual-based evolution control) \citep{jin2000evolutionary}.

 As mentioned in \autoref{sec:dataset}, during prediction mode, a subset of the population is sampled in each generation.
 There are several sampling strategies, and choosing the right strategy can greatly impact the quality of the population dataset.
+We focus on three strategies we tested within our method:

 \begin{enumerate} \item \textbf{Random sampling.} The most straightforward sampling strategy is to randomly pick a subset of the population and compute their actual fitness scores while approximating the fitness scores for the rest of the population.
-This strategy is useful for domains where similar individual representations do not necessarily imply similar fitness scores.
+Despite its simplicity, this strategy does not leverage any information about the dataset, the population, or the domain.

+\item \textbf{Best strategy.} This approach samples the individuals with the best approximated fitness score \citep{jin2000evolutionary}.
+This strategy was used in the work of \citet{guo2017hybrid}, one of the papers we compared our results to.

 \item \textbf{Similarity sampling.} Another approach is choosing the individuals that are the least similar to the individuals that already exist in the dataset.
 Using this method will improve the diversity of the dataset and hence improve the ability of the model to generalize better to a wider volume of the search space.
 This strategy is useful for domains where individuals with similar representations receive similar fitness scores, such as our domains.
 The similarity metric we chose is the cosine similarity, discussed above. \end{enumerate}